Alec Shelbrooke

 Sir Alec Edward Shelbrooke (born 10 January 1976) is a British Conservative Party politician who has been Member of Parliament for Wetherby and Easingwold since 2024 and for Elmet and Rothwell between 2010 and 2024.
 He previously served as Minister of State for Defence Procurement in the Truss ministry from September to October 2022.

 Early life

-Born in 1976 in Bromley, South London, Shelbrooke was educated at St George's Church of England School in Gravesend, and graduated with a degree in Mechanical Engineering from Brunel University in 1998.
-After leaving university, joined the Royal Navy before taking a job as a project manager at the University of Leeds.
+Born in 1976 in Bromley, South London, Shelbrooke was educated at St George's Church of England School in Gravesend and graduated with a degree in Mechanical Engineering from Brunel University in 1998.
+After leaving university, he joined the Royal Navy before becoming a project manager at the University of Leeds.